stefanmzeidler/AI-Agents-for-SushiGo/README.md

 # Introduction

 I am terrible at card games.
 My best friend is excellent at card games.
 In fifteen years, I haven’t beaten him at any card game.
-This is mostly due to both a lack of short-term memory and patience.
+This is mostly due to both a lack of working memory and patience.
 However, AI agents excel in both of these areas.
 That is why I decided to create an AI agent to play SushiGo! using Monte Carlo Tree Search (MCTS) to rectify this situation.
 Additionally, I used machine learning to train other agents using self-play and compared their performance to the MCTS agent.

 I will first briefly go over a basic explanation of the SushiGo! game and Monte Carlo Tree Search, and what makes this approach AI.
 Then I will introduce the reinforcement learning approach that was used, results of both agent types versus a random player, and against each other.
 I will discuss these results, as well as limitations, and avenues for further research.
 At several different points, I also consulted ChatGPT for help, and I note where this was done.